 How to Convert the Returning into Repeat Customers

-Running a Shopify store sometimes feels like being on a hamster wheel that never stops, a never ending loop of advertising, customer acquisition sales and loss.
-Getting repeat customers is key, these are returning customers that keep buying time and time again.
+Running a Shopify store sometimes feels like being on a hamster wheel that never stops, a never ending loop of advertising, customer acquisition, sales and, yes sometimes loss.
+There are both great highs and some lows.
+In order to get more highs than lows you need to get repeat customers and boost your customer lifetime value (CLV) by keeping them buying, time and time again.

 How to Convert Returning Customers

 Are your buyers return customers or repeat customers?
 Here you might be thinking that the terms are interchangeable.
 Not so.

 With repeat customers you have earned the customers trust and loyalty, whereas for returning customers, – while they will have purchased from your store previously, they are not likely to be loyal to you.
 You basically got lucky.

 Repeat Customers are higher converting because they are loyal.